-- How exactly does my memory work?
+- \ How exactly does my memory work?

-- Why do I forget things?
+- \ Why do I forget things?

-- How can I read body language?
+- \ How can I read body language?

-- How can I tell if somebody likes me?
+- \ How do visual cues influence our reality?

-- How (and why) do Psychologists conduct research?
+- \ How (and why) do Psychologists conduct research?

-- Why are some people reluctant to help in emergencies?
+- \ Why are some people reluctant to help in emergencies?

-- How do animals communicate?
+- \ How do animals communicate?

-- How do our thoughts influence our behaviour?
+- \ How do our thoughts influence our behaviour?

-- What causes depression?
+- \ What causes depression?

-- Is addiction genetic?
+- \ Is addiction genetic?

-- Which parts of the brain process speech, thinking and pain?
+- \ Which parts of the brain process speech, thinking and pain?

-The course comprises eight units on topics such as Memory, Perception and Psychological Problems.
-A typical lesson will involve learning about and writing notes on the science behind key topics, case studies and theories.
+The course comprises eight units: Memory, Perception, Development, Research Methods, Social Influence, Language Thought and Communication, The Brain and Neuropsychology, and Psychological Problems.
+A typical lesson will involve learning about the science behind key topics, case studies and theories, through notetaking, discussions and worksheets - with some practical work too!
 You will learn to understand what is going on around you, how your brain works and how you can apply your learning to everyday life such as memory techniques to improve your study skills.
-There will also be some practical work.
+Good writing skills and an understanding of basic maths concepts are extremely helpful.

 The course will build your analytical, evaluation and research skills.
-A good knowledge of Psychology can support many further education courses, and is useful in many careers such as police work, neuroscience research, psychotherapy and counselling, journalism, teaching, medical professions, law, personnel work, childcare, social work, animal care, civil service, the armed forces, general management, occupational therapy, forensic psychology and probation work.
+A good knowledge of Psychology can support many further education courses and is useful in many careers such as police work, neuroscience research, psychotherapy and counselling, journalism, teaching, medical professions, law, personnel work, childcare, social work, animal care, civil service, the armed forces, general management, occupational therapy, forensic psychology and probation work.